 4 hours = £23.80 per week.
 Multiplied by 6 = £142.80 per half term.
 It costs £5.95 per hour.

 She then decides to take tap class and an Advanced Pointe class too (an additional hour and fifteen minutes) which then totals to 5 hours 15 minutes each week.

 5 hours and 15 minutes = £30.30 per week.
 Multiplied by 6 = £181.80 per half term or £5.77 per hour.

 Do you have awards ceremonies?

 Yes!
-We will be holding awards evenings after each exam session to not only award students their exam certificates, but also to recognise other positive behaviours such as 100% attendance, most improvement and best performer.
+We hold awards evenings in the Summer Term to award students who have achieved the highest marks in the year, but also to recognise other positive behaviours such as 100% attendance, most improvement and best performer.